mecid/mecid.github.io/_posts/2025-11-11-generating-images-in-swift-using-image-playground.md

 There are also *drawing* and *extracted* functions.
 The *drawing* function allows us to provide an instance of the *PKDrawing* from the PencilKit framework.

-The *extracted* function become useful when you have a huge text like article and you can use it to generate the image for an article.
+The *extracted* function becomes useful when you have a huge text like article and you can use it to generate the image for an article.

 Not all the styles might be available on your device.
 That’s why the *ImageCreator* type provides the static property called *availableStyles*.
 It is an array of the supported styles.
 You should always check if the selected style is available and use only available one.